sedadna/sedadna.github.io/category/popscience.md

 <br>

 <p><a href="https://laurap.it/events" target="_blank"><b>Science & Art</b></a>
-<p> 'Like Jill [Pelto] I like finding new ways to communicate science to a broader audience and especially through art.
-In these pieces of art Jill used scientific data from our research to increase awareness about what we do and to explain it in a simpler fashion.' - shared by <a href="https://www.laurap.it/" target="_blank"><b>Laura Parducci</b></a>, Assoc.
-Professor, Dept. of Environmental Biology at Sapienza University of Rome, Italy & Dept. of Plant Ecology at Uppsala University, Sweden</p> - made by <a href="https://www.jillpelto.com/" target="_blank"><b>Jill Pelto</b></a></p>
+<p> 'Like Jill Pelto I like finding new ways to communicate science to a broader audience and especially through art.
+In these pieces of art Jill used scientific data from our research to increase awareness about what we do and to explain it in a simpler fashion.' - from <a href="https://www.laurap.it/" target="_blank"><b>Laura Parducci</b></a>, Assoc.
+Professor, Dept. of Environmental Biology at Sapienza University of Rome, Italy & Dept. of Plant Ecology at Uppsala University, Sweden - below made by <a href="https://www.jillpelto.com/" target="_blank"><b>Jill Pelto</b></a></p>
 <img class="skrinktofit" src="https://laurap.it/____impro/1/onewebmedia/LakeCore_Small.jpg?etag=%22651bec-60e84c65%22&sourceContentType=image%2Fjpeg&quality=85&ignoreAspectRatio&resize=1500,1961" width="400" />

 <br>

 <p><a href="https://lakes380.com/" target="_blank"><b>Lakes380</b></a>
 <p><i>'Our Lakes’ Health: past, present, future - Me hoki whakamuri kia haere whakamua</i> is a five-year research project that will enrich our understanding of the environmental, social and cultural histories of 10% of New Zealand’s 3,800 lakes (>1 ha).
-This involves collecting and analysing lake sediments and water samples, as well as interviews and field visits - shared by Lakes380 project researcher <a href="https://www.cawthron.org.nz/our-people/susie-wood/" target="_blank"><b>Susie Wood</b></a>, Senior Scientist, Cawthron Institute, New Zealand</p>
+This involves collecting and analysing lake sediments and water samples, as well as interviews and field visits - shared by Lakes380 project researcher <a href="https://www.cawthron.org.nz/our-people/susie-wood/" target="_blank"><b>Susie Wood</b></a>, Senior Scientist, Cawthron Institute, New Zealand.</p>
 <img src="{{ "https://lakes380.com/wp-content/uploads/2020/08/Inforgraphic_A3_Web.jpg" | width=600 }}"/>

 <br>